4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

 ## Overview

+Minimizes login effort and, after successful login, asserts cookies are saved locally, usually in order for a Session to import them.

 #### **_Arguments:_**

 * Instances: list of one or more expected ServiceNow instances; Default: The most used instance: 'instance1'